NabailAzhiim/YonedaRRE/README.md

 - numpy, for numerical calculations.
 - matplotlib, for plotting.

 Additionally, the SciencePlots package is utilized as the matplotlib scientific plotting styles.
+For a more detailed installation guide, please refer to: [github.com/garrettj403/SciencePlots](https://github.com/garrettj403/SciencePlots).
 A latex compiler is necessary to implement this plotting style package.
 For a Debian/Ubuntu-based system, we recommend using texlive:
 ```
 sudo apt install texlive
 ```

-As for a more detailed installation guide, please refer to: [github.com/garrettj403/SciencePlots](https://github.com/garrettj403/SciencePlots).

 Once all prerequisite packages have been installed, clone this repository with the command:
 ```
 git clone https://github.com/NabailAzhiim/YonedaRRE.git